Soaring electricity bills are squeezing households as utilities seek higher rates

 Over the past year, Suzann Hernandez and Camilo Aguirre have put a lot of effort into lowering their energy bill.
 Beyond simple solutions like turning off lights or closing doors when either the heat or AC was on, the couple insulated their windows and kept the temperature set at a strict 76 degrees, even on the hottest days of summer.

 Despite their best efforts, however, their energy savings strategy had little impact against a rate hike that went into effect in their home state of New Jersey on June 1.
-The increase, approved by the New Jersey Board of Public Utilities in February, raised the average electric bill for residents in the state by 17%, the utilities company informed customers in a letter sent out earlier this year.
+The increase, approved by the New Jersey Board of Public Utilities in February, raised the average electric bill for residents in the state by 17%, according to a letter the state's largest utility company sent to customers earlier this year.

-"We thought it'd be, see at least like a $50 decrease," Hernandez told CBS News' correspondent Tom Hanson.
+"We thought [we'd] see at least a $50 decrease," Hernandez told CBS News' correspondent Tom Hanson.
 "When we compared it to what we got this year, we only saw a $20 decrease."

 It's not only residents in the Garden State who are feeling the pinch of higher prices.